Camp Trinity Response to Coronavirus Pandemic

 CLEANING & SANITIZING

-We have deep cleaned and sanitized all camp buildings.
-While we have always had cleaning and sanitation procedures in place, we are taking additional, more stringent precautions to keep campers and staff safe.
+We have deep clean and sanitiz all camp buildings prior to summer camp.
+While we have always had cleaning and sanitation procedures in place, since 202 we have taken additional, more stringent precautions to keep campers and staff safe.
 Shower stalls are sanitized daily during summer camp.
 Sinks, countertops, toilet seats and handles, doorknobs and other frequently touched surfaces are sanitized twice daily.
 Bunks, mattresses and furniture are sanitized between events.
 We have strengthened our regular procedures for cleaning and sanitizing the dining hall and kitchen.
 We have increased the amount of hand sanitizer placed throughout camp (every cabin has a hand sanitizing station).
 We encourage frequent and thorough hand washing.